-Whether a patient is in the hospital, at home, or in a long-term care facility, effective pain management is an essential part of comprehensive cancer care.
+Whether someone with cancer is in the hospital, at home, or in a long-term care facility, effective pain management is an essential part of comprehensive cancer care.

-Because hospital stays are usually short, pain related to cancer is most often managed in the home.
-For some cancer survivors, pain management may not be necessary until the patient has received primary treatment.
-The doctors on Memorial Sloan Kettering’s Palliative Medicine Service provide expert pain management to outpatients who have pain resulting from cancer and some cancer-killing therapies.
-Non-physical stressors, such as financial, emotional, and spiritual difficulties, may also contribute to pain and are included in the pain management plan.
+Hospital stays are usually short.
+Pain related to cancer is most often managed after people return home.
+For some cancer survivors, pain management may not be necessary until after their primary treatment is done.
+The doctors on MSK’s Supportive Care Service provide expert pain management to people who have pain resulting from cancer and some cancer-killing therapies.
+Nonphysical stressors may also contribute to pain.
+These can include financial, emotional, and spiritual difficulties.
+They too are considered as part of a pain management plan.

-For these and other reasons, it can be vital to maintain ongoing relationships with physicians and nurses who have specialized experience in managing cancer-related pain.
+For these and other reasons, it can be vital to maintain ongoing relationships with doctors and nurses who have specialized experience in managing cancer-related pain.

 Management of Chronic Cancer Pain

-The Supportive Care Program of Memorial Sloan Kettering’s Palliative Medicine Service provides support to patients who require pain management that extends beyond the hospital stay.
-The program’s acute pain nurses, or APNs, with support from the Palliative Medicine Service interdisciplinary team, consult with patients, caregivers, local clinicians, and community pharmacists, offering their expertise in reducing pain and controlling other symptoms experienced by patients after leaving the hospital.
+The Supportive Care Service provides support to those who require pain management that extends beyond a hospital stay.
+The program’s acute pain nurses (APNs) consult with patients, caregivers, local doctors, and community pharmacists.
+With support from an interdisciplinary team, APNs offer their expertise in reducing pain and controlling other symptoms experienced by patients after leaving the hospital.

-The Memorial Sloan Kettering Counseling Center is an outpatient facility designed for the psychological support of cancer patients and their families, providing help for many cancer-related symptoms including pain, fatigue, insomnia, and distress.
-Often, an approach that combines both counseling and medication may be most the effective.
-To that end, our doctors in the Counseling Center work closely with Memorial Sloan Kettering’s Palliative Medicine Service.
-Counseling for breast cancer patients is also available at the Evelyn H. Lauder Breast Center, at 300 East 66th Street.
+The Memorial Sloan Kettering Counseling Center is an outpatient facility designed for the psychological support of people with cancer and their families.
+We provide help for many cancer-related symptoms.
+These include pain, fatigue, insomnia, and distress.
+Often an approach that combines both counseling and medication may be most the effective.
+Our doctors in the Counseling Center work closely with MSK’s Supportive Care Service.
+Counseling for people with breast cancer is also available at the Evelyn H. Lauder Breast Center at 300 East 66th Street.

 Living Beyond Cancer

 People facing the challenges of cancer survivorship can access a variety of support services through the Living Beyond Cancer section of our website.
-This section includes information about professionally led support groups and counseling; survivorship clinics to manage late effects of cancer and its treatment; recommendations about screening and healthy living; and specialized services to address sexual and reproductive health.
+This section includes information about professionally led support groups and counseling, survivorship clinics to manage the late effects of cancer and its treatment, recommendations about screening and healthy living, and specialized services to address sexual and reproductive health.
 We also offer a range of resources to help survivors, families, and friends better understand the complex emotional and social issues that may arise following treatment.

 Complementary Therapies for Pain